 One of the key ways to prevent thermal runaway events is through the use of sensors that can detect off-gases or first venting events.
-The best sensor for this purpose is a sensor that can detect both carbon dioxide (CO2) and volatile organic compounds (VOCs).
+The best sensor for this purpose is a sensor that can detect volatile organic compounds (VOCs).

-Overall, a sensor that can detect both CO2 and VOCs is the best option for identifying off-gases or first venting events in lithium ion energy storage systems.
-By detecting these gases at an early stage, engineers can take action to prevent the escalation of a thermal runaway event and reduce the risk of explosions or fires.
+As shown in multiple studies, a sensor that can detect VOCs is the best option for identifying off-gases or first venting events in lithium ion energy storage systems.
+By detecting these gases at an early stage, engineers can take action to try to prevent the escalation or propagation of a thermal runaway event and trying to reduce the risk of explosions or fires.

 The sensor is only available through OEM and in select markets.